jcnelson/poxl/README.md

 **PRs are welcome!**

-- [ ] the web UI enables mining of the CITY TOKEN
+- [ ] the web UI enables mining of the citycoin
   - [ ] a miner can submit STX to the contract using the Stacks Web Wallet
   - [ ] a miner can choose to submit for one or multiple blocks at a given rate
-  - [ ] a miner can see available CITY TOKEN rewards and claim them
+  - [ ] a miner can see available citycoin rewards and claim them
   - [ ] a miner can see their mining history, stored in Gaia
-- [ ] develop basic web UI that enables Stacking of the CITY TOKEN
+- [ ] develop basic web UI that enables Stacking of the citycoin
-  - [ ] a Stacker can submit CITY TOKEN to the contract using the Stacks Web Wallet
+  - [ ] a Stacker can submit citycoin to the contract using the Stacks Web Wallet
   - [ ] a Stacker can choose the number of reward cycles to participate in
   - [ ] a Stacker can see available STX rewards and claim them
   - [ ] a Stacker can see their Stacking history, stored in Gaia